stellarawat/week-2-project/readme.md

 # WHAT IS YOUR AKAN NAMES .
-#### Most people dont know their DAY of birth hence reason to get Akan names as they know day of birth in Ghana, {06 October 2022}
+** Most people dont know their DAY of birth hence reason to get Akan names as they know day of birth in Ghana.**

 ## author's name
 🩵**Stellarawat Waithira Njuguna.**🩵